>

 Mounting the Machine to the Tractor

 The machine must be attached to the tractor using the three-point hitch system with the provided pins.
+After mounting, the hydraulic system should also be connected.
 The lower arms of the three-point linkage should not be fully fixed, as the machine requires a small amount of movement.
-The top adjustable arm of the three-point hitch should be set to ensure that the machine during work is level both lengthwise and crosswise.
+The top adjustable arm should be set to ensure that the machine remains level during work, both lengthwise and crosswise.

 Horizontal Adjustment of the Side Rotary Hoes

-- The horizontal adjustment of the side rotary hoes should ensure that the spring support bracket is perpendicular to the direction of travel.
-To achieve this, use the middle hole(s) on the horizontal plate located behind the spring support.
+To achieve correct alignment, the spring support bracket should be set perpendicular to the direction of travel.
+This is done by using the middle hole(s) on the horizontal plate located behind the spring support.

-- The total working width of the machine must match the row width (the hoe should touch the vine), but it must not exceed it.
+• The total working width must match the vineyard row spacing, but it should not exceed it.

 Vertical Adjustment of the Side Rotary Hoe